ancutagh/alexa-workshop/README.md

-# alexa-workshop
-Alexa workshop for GWC
+# Alexa workshop for GWC

 ## Step 1: LaunchIntent redirected to one intent